tosborne1215/PrometheanHW/README.md

 What if the regular expression contains an anchor and expects me to find values at the end of a line?
 I am searching a buffer and wont have the expected anchor or start.
 I could attempt to disect the regular expression but from my experience that seems destined to fail.
 They can be very complex.

-Assumption: The pattern doesnt contain anchors
+Assumption: The pattern doesnt contain anchors.
+I have finished my code and realized the example given contains an anchor.
+I think the buffer is large enough to cover this case in most situations.

 ### CPU Architecture (x86 or x64 ?)